charlie-gallagher/TidyTwitterData/twitter_email_notes.md

     g.send_message(msg)
 ```

 This didn't work, and I'm not sure why.
+It looks like I might have been temporarily blacklisted by Google, but I can't be sure.
+It times out and gives error code WinError 10060, a Timeout Error.
+Weird.